publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schI/m__us_usc_t12_s2019.md

     1990—Subsec. (a).
 [Pub.
 L. 101–624][/us/pl/101/624] designated existing provisions as par.
 (1), inserted heading, substituted “some portion” for “at least 20 percent, or such larger percent as may be required by the board of directors of the bank under regulations of the Farm Credit Administration,”, and added par.
 (2).

     1988—Subsec. (c)(2).
 [Pub.
-L. 100–399][/us/pl/100/399] substituted “this subchapter or subchapter II of this chapter, equipment or facilities” for “this subchapter, facilities”.
+L. 100–399][/us/pl/100/399] substituted “this subchapter or subchapter II, equipment or facilities” for “this subchapter, facilities”.

  __Effective Date of 1991 Amendment__